-Blue handle outward rounded (convex) side engages the brake.
+THE blue handle's outward rounded (convex) side engages the brake.

 The blue handle can swing around 360 degrees; therefore, your brake can be locked with the handle pointing toward the top part of the brake OR the bottom part.